Search for a players profile

 Held the joint lead after 3 rounds at the 2018 Open Championship.
 Shot a disappointing 74 to slip to 2nd.

 There is no doubt that Xander is an extremely talented golfer who is capable of winning Majors in future.
-However, all 4 of Xander's wins to date have come when he began the final round trailing the leader by at least 2 shots.
-He's excellent at coming from off the pace but on the four occasions he's led or been joint leader with a round to go he has failed to convert. .
-His Golf Betting Club Pressure Performance Rating is set to 1 stars for the time being.
+However, four of Xander's five wins to date have come when he began the final round trailing the leader by at least 2 shots.
+He's excellent at coming from off the pace but on the four occasions he's led or been joint leader with a round to go he has failed to convert.
+His Golf Betting Club Pressure Performance Rating is set to 1 star for the time being.

 Avoid when playing here